 Today, people use similar arguments to Marcion, Justin, Clement or Origen in some attempt to explain away the Sabbath.
 They think that they have received or developed some great revelation concerning this subject, when in fact they have not.
 They are continuing arguments and lines of reasoning which began not with the first Apostles, but with second century teachers.

 Despite the false teachings about the Sabbath, there were still those who stood tall for the seventh day of our Lord.
-In a previous blog, we looked at Theophius of Antioch who defended God’s commandments and the Sabbath (CLICK HERE to read that blog).
+In a previous blog, we looked at Theophius of Antioch who defended God’s commandments and the Sabbath during this time period (CLICK HERE to read that blog).

 Next month we will look at the anti-Sabbath attitude that was prevalent in Roman culture during the first two centuries AD.